 If you’d like more information on planning a safari to Tanzania or Uganda, feel free to call us on +1 855 225 1155 or send us an email at [email protected]

 We are able to advise on the best time for you to experience your dream vacation.
-Whether you have in mind a dry-season stay or you are set on travelling while it's all green on safari, we can come up with an itinerary to suit you!
+Whether you have in mind a dry-season stay or you are set on traveling while it's all green on safari, we can come up with an itinerary to suit you!

 There is so much choice nowadays when you are trying to plan a vacation that it is often difficult to decide exactly where to go.
-We want to make the whole process much easier for you and deliver the best African Safari!
+We want to make the whole process much easier for you and deliver the best African safari!